psosera/ttap/data-structures-book/src/hierarchical-structures.md

 The definition of insert follows the skeleton we established for `size` above.
 However, unlike `size`, `insert` modifies the underlying tree once it finds a leaf—a node that is `null`.
-To avoid having to write `null` checks for each of the sub-trees of a node, we employ a recursive design pattern called the _update pattern_.
+To avoid having to write `null` checks for each of the subtrees of a node, we employ a recursive design pattern called the _update pattern_.
 Our recursive method, `insertH` takes the `Node<T>` that is the root of the tree as well as the element to insert as input.
 The method also returns a value, _the updated root_, as output.
 When we insert into a leaf, the root is `null`, so the method returns a new node.